python-zeroconf/python-zeroconf/README.rst

 * isn't tied to Bonjour or Avahi
 * doesn't use D-Bus
-* doesn't force you to use particular event loop or Twisted
+* doesn't force you to use particular event loop or Twisted (asyncio is used under the hood but not required)
 * is pip-installable
 * has PyPI distribution